 The complex was given the name Robert Koch Forum in recognition of the services of Professor Robert Koch, who was the first director of the Hygieneinstitut (Hygiene Institute) at Friedrich Wilhelm University from 1885 until 1891.
 On 24 March 1882, Koch gave his groundbreaking lecture in the institute library on the development of tuberculosis.
 In 1905, he was awarded the Nobel Prize for Medicine for his work on the subject.
 In memory of the lecture, the World Health Organization has declared 24 March World Tuberculosis Day.

 The entire complex is part of the city of Berlin’s Special Fund for General Public Provisions, the Sondervermögen für Daseinsvorsorge, or SODA for short.
 The section of the complex at Wilhelmstrasse 67 now houses the Einstein Center Digital Future.

-The Hertie School of Governance in Berlin prepares exceptional students for leadership positions in government, business, and civil society.
+The in Berlin prepares exceptional students for leadership positions in government, business, and civil society.
 The school offers master’s programmes, executive education and doctoral programmes, distinguished by interdisciplinary and practice-oriented teaching, as well as outstanding research.
 Its extensive international network positions it as an ambassador of good governance, characterised by public debate and engagement.
 The school was founded in 2003 by the Hertie Foundation, which remains its major funder.
 The Hertie School is accredited by the state and the German Science Council.